RobinKoetsier/EredivisiePlots/readme.md

 Things to do

-- every team their own colour
+- every team their own colour (home/away?)
+- comparison between seasons